-It’s been a busy year with the launch of the new “CC” release in June and many (included) product upgrades released since that time, but recently Adobe confirmed they are going to be extending their popular Creative Cloud 40%-off discount upgrade offer for existing customers of CS3, CS4, CS5, CS5.5, or CS6:
+It’s been over two years now since the initial launch of the Adobe CC release (replacing CS6) and we’ve seen over 1,000 new features added and included since that time – so recently Adobe confirmed they will be ending their popular Creative Cloud 40%-off discount upgrade offer for existing customers of CS3, CS4, CS5, CS5.5, or CS6:

-“Based on strong customer demand, Adobe will continue to provide Creative Suite customers worldwide (CS3 and later) the option of joining Creative Cloud Complete for 40% off or $29.99 / £27.34 / €36,89 / A$29.99 a month for the first year.”
+“Don’t miss out on 40% savings.
+For a short while longer, Adobe will provide Creative Suite customers worldwide (CS3 and later) the option of joining Creative Cloud Complete for 40% off or $29.99 / £27.34 / €36,89 / A$29.99 a month for the first year.”

-The updated terms and conditions show that this upgrade discount offer for CS3 through CS6 to CC will be available until May 30th, 2014:
+The updated terms and conditions show that this upgrade discount offer for CS3 through CS6 to CC will only be available until May 29th, 2015:

-Here’s a guide to help compare:
+Here’s a guide to help compare the pros & cons:

 What does Creative Cloud contain?
-Well, in addition to the entire CC Master Collection, you also get Lightroom 5 for photography, Behance ProSite for building a professional online portfolio, Digital Publishing Suite for iPad app publishing, Typekit web & desktop fonts, five Business Catalyst websites, Muse site creation, Edge tools & services, … – and Adobe will continue to add more value there on a regular basis.
+Well, in addition to the entire CC “Master Collection,” you also get new Acrobat DC for creating & editing PDF documents, Lightroom 6/CC for photography, Behance ProSite for building a professional online portfolio, Market for free creative assets, Typekit web & desktop fonts, Muse code-free website creation, Edge tools & services, … – and Adobe will be adding more value there on a regular basis.

 Which path is right for you is a question only you can answer.
-If you go with the perpetual licensing, you pay a higher upfront cost for a static version of the software.
+If you go with the the older perpetual licensing, you pay a higher upfront cost for a static version of the software.
 If you go with the Creative Cloud, there’s a world of the latest & greatest tools plus other benefits at a lower monthly price point.